theo-armour/agenda/3-1-heritage/3-3-residents/2024-04-02-margaret-johnson.md

 # Margaret Johnson

-* One of my best drinking buddies
+You are one of my best drinking buddies.

+We both like to drink a glass of Sauvignon Blanc and a cheese crisp.

+But there's more.
 Why?
 My top ten reasons

 Because you:

-* Created things with her hands ~ pies, pates, Duncan's shirts
+* Created things with your hands ~ pies, pates, Duncan's shirts
 * A mender and fixer of worn and broken things ~ think of all those books she fixed
 * An eye for detail - calligraphy, photography, drawings ~ her walls are full of example
 * A diarist ~ writing copious note of your houses and travels